khusmann/interlacer/README.md

 When a value is missing in your data, sometimes you want to know *why* it is missing.
-Many textual tabular data sources will encode missing reasons as special values *interlaced* with the valid values in a column (e.g. `N/A`, `REFUSED`, `-99`, etc.).
+Many textual tabular data sources will encode missing reasons as special values *interlaced* with the regular values in a column (e.g. `N/A`, `REFUSED`, `-99`, etc.).
 Unfortunately, the missing reasons are lost when these values are all converted into a single `NA` type.
 Working with missing reasons has traditionally required loading all variables as character vectors and doing a bunch of string operations and type conversions to make sense of them.

 Interlacer was created based on the insight that values and missing reasons can be handled as separate *channels* of the same variable.